boluadunbarin/vpn/README.md

 <h2>Project Summary: Environments and Technologies Used</h2>
--In this tutorial, we observe how VPNs work.
+-In this tutorial, we observe how VPNs work, using virtual machines and Proton VPN.
 We will understand how to 'sit' at a server anywhere on the planet.
 This can be used to mask your identity.
 We will also see how VPNs can filter content that appears as you browse the web.

 <h3> </h3>-Languages used: Text file
 <h4></h4>- Environments used: Microsoft Azure, Windows 10, foreign servers, remote desktop